sib-swiss/NGS-variants-training/docs/day1/server_login.md

-## Material

 In this part we will set up your computer to work on the remote AWS server or with Docker (choose **Docker** if you are doing this course independently).

 === "mac OS/Linux"

+    ## Material

     You have received an e-mail shortly before the workshop with a key, username and IP address to login on a cloud server.
-Before you do this part, you should have installed FileZilla and Atom.
+Below you can find the material that helps you to login, edit scripts and transfer files.

     !!! warning "Great power comes with great responsibility" The cloud server is a temporary instance for this workshop only.
 Although the computational resources should be more than enough, **it's a basic Ubuntu server, and there are no hard limits on memory or CPU usage.**